osawa-naotaka/unisearch/README.en.md

 };
 ```

 index_class specifies the algorithm to be used for full-text search by class.
-Usually, the LinearIndex class is specified. contents specifies an array of JavaScript objects to be searched.
+Usually, the LinearIndex class is specified.
+If you want to use WebGPU for searching, use GPULinearIndex instead of LinearIndex. contents specifies an array of JavaScript objects to be searched.
 The search is limited to the fields of this object that are either strings or arrays of strings.
 If there is an array field in between up to the string field, it is not included in the search even if the field is a string. env specifies default options for indexing and searching.

 The return value of the function is the index created.
 The return value of createIndex is UniSearchIndex | UniSearchError.
 If there is a problem with the specified contents or env, UniSearchError is returned.

 The result of the search is obtained as an array of ids.
-Additional strings belonging to the search object can also be returned as search results.
-For example, you can set the SLUG of an article to make it easier to use the search results.
+Additional infomation belonging to the search object can also be returned as search results.
+For example, you can set the slug of an article to make it easier to use the search results.

 To include an arbitrary field in the search results, specify a key_fields field in the env argument of the createIndex function, where the key_fields field is array of the path from the root of the object to the key field as a string separated by a dot.
 The following is an example of specifying slug and title as key fields in the following object configuration.